-- 1.1 This strategy document is presented in accordance with the terms of the Public Finances (Jersey) Law 2005 (Article 6) and Public Finances (Transitional Provisions) (No. 2) (Jersey) Regulations 2005 (Regulation 4), which requires that the Minister for Treasury and Resources presents to the States his investment strategies for States Funds. - 1.2 The strategy set by the Minister pays particular regard to the need for diversification in both the management of the money available, and the level of funds to be invested. - 1.3 For Trust and Bequest Funds, the Minister recognises the responsibility to protect the interests of both present and future beneficiaries of the Fund when deciding on the investment strategy for the Fund, focusing on investments which are expected to give optimal performance in terms of their overall return, rather than on investments which will give the "right" balance between capital and income returns. - 1.4 The Treasurer of the States is responsible for ensuring that States investments are properly managed, controlled and accounted for in accordance with the relevant investment strategies. - 1.5 This document provides details on - Investment Strategy for the Fund - States of Jersey Common Investment Fund. - 1.6 The strategy reflects the Minister's long-term investment aim for this Fund, with the intention to move towards the Fund's strategic aim as investment opportunities and market conditions allow. - 1.7 The strategy for this Fund has been developed with reference to the UK Charity Commission's "statement of recommended practice" (SORP 2005) and other UK Charity Commission publications. - 1.8 The report includes information on matters solely relating to this Fund's strategy.
+- 1.1 This strategy document is presented in accordance with the terms of the Public Finances (Jersey) Law 2005 (Article 6) and the Public Finances (Transitional Provisions) (No. 2) (Jersey) Regulations 2005 (Regulation 4), which require that the Minister for Treasury and Resources presents his investment strategies for States Funds. - 1.2 The strategy set by the Minister pays particular regard to the need for diversification in both the management of the money available and the level of funds to be invested. - 1.3 For Trust and Bequest Funds, the Minister recognises the responsibility to protect the interests of both present and future beneficiaries of the Fund when deciding on the investment strategy for the Fund, focusing on investments which are expected to give optimal performance in terms of their overall return, rather than on investments which will give the "right" balance between capital and income returns. - 1.4 The Treasurer of the States is responsible for ensuring that the States' investments are properly managed, controlled and accounted for in accordance with the relevant investment strategies. - 1.5 This document provides details on - Investment Strategy for the Fund - States of Jersey Common Investment Fund.

+- 1.6 The strategy reflects the Minister's long-term investment aim for this Fund with the intention to move towards the Fund's strategic aim as investment opportunities and market conditions allow. - 1.7 The strategy for this Fund has been developed with reference to the U.K. Charity Commission's "statement of recommended practice" (SORP 2005), and other U.K. Charity Commission publications. - 1.8 The report includes information on matters solely relating to this Fund's strategy.
 This information is for this specific purpose only and should not be used for any other purpose.

-2. ESTATE OF H.E.
-LE SEELLEUR
+2. Estate of H.E.
+Le Seelleur

-2.2 Harold Ernest Le Seelleur died on 22nd October 1996, bequeathing assets to the States of Jersey for itself and its successors in perpetuity, for the following purpose as detailed under his Will dated 28th December 1988 (the Will was registered in the Royal Court on 27th November 1996) -

-"for the benefit of aged, infirm and needy residents of the Island."

-- 2.3 The acceptance of the bequest by the States was expressed in the terms of proposition P.71/1997 [Bequest of the late Mr. H.E.
-Le Seelleur] of the Health and Social Services Committee, adopted by the States on 3rd June 1997.
-Under the proposition it was decided that the administration of the Fund should be carried out by the Minister for Health and Social Services (formerly the Health and Social Services Committee). - 2.4 The assets originally settled into the Fund comprised of Jersey-based property.
-Lifelong enjoyment was provided for 2 properties; Nos.
-1 and 4, The Denes, Grève d'Azette, St. Clement. - 2.5 The Testator expressly wished that the Executor, Mrs. Pugsley, be consulted with a particular view towards the use of the properties for the benefit of aged, infirm and needy residents of the Island. - 2.6 The Will makes no differentiation between whether bequests should be made out of capital or income of the Fund.
-Therefore, this gives the administrators of the Fund the power to distribute all available assets to needy causes as they arise (excluding when properties are held with a life interest).
+- 2.2 Harold Ernest Le Seelleur died on 22nd October 1996, bequeathing assets to the States of Jersey for itself and its successors in perpetuity, for the following purpose, as detailed under his Will dated 28th December 1988.
+(The Will was registered in the Royal Court on 27th November 1996.) - "for the benefit of aged, infirm and needy residents of the Island." - 2.3 The acceptance of the bequest by the States was expressed in the terms of proposition P.71/1997 of the Health and Social Services Committee, adopted by the States on 2nd June 1997.
+Under the proposition, it was decided that the administration of the Fund should be carried out by the Minister for Health and Social Services (formerly known as the Health and Social Services Committee). - 2.4 The assets originally settled into the Fund comprised of Jersey-based property.
+Lifelong enjoyment was provided for 2 properties, Nos.
+1 and 4, The Denes, Grève D'Azette, St. Clement. - 2.5 The testator expressly wished that the executor, Mrs. Pugsley, be consulted with a particular view towards the use of the properties for the benefit of aged, infirm and needy residents of the Island. - 2.6 The Will makes no differentiation between whether bequests should be made out of capital or income of the Fund.
+Therefore this gives the administrators of the Fund the power to distribute all available assets to needy causes as they arise (excluding when properties are held with a life interest).